coolnikitav/projects/lc3-controller-project1/README.md

 # LC-3 Project 1: Instruction Set Architecture
 ## Description
 This project is inspired by NC State's ECE 745 course: ASIC Verification.
-The first part of the course is designing and verifying a simple version of the LC-3 controller.
+The first part of the course is designing and verifying a LC-3 controller.

 LC-3 is a simple computer architecture with the following characteristics:
 - 16-bit architecture